makersacademy/bowling-challenge/README.md

 I was pretty pleased with the progress I made with this in the end (caveat: it is by no means a finished product!).

+### Questions:
+How do I decide which methods should be private?
+Should it be everything apart from game.roll because that needs to be called by the user?

+Does my html file look okay?

+My interface file $('.User_Roll').change method became quite busy.
+Is this okay or does it need refactoring?

+### Still to do:
 The interface needs improving with including a '/' for a strike.

 I'd like to grey out the options that are not possible (eg after a roll of 8, anything greater than 2 should be greyed out).

+The final frame does not display correctly on the website at the moment (ie bonus rolls are not visible)

-I'm currently not sure how to 'catch' errors thrown by the backend as I would really like them to be displayed as an alert - something to work on.
+I'm also currently not sure how to 'catch' errors thrown by the backend as I would really like them to be displayed as an alert.

 =================